 Many of the tasks outlined in the UPWP are required by either State or Federal law, and are ongoing.
 These include the administration of the Executive Board processes, development and maintenance of the Transportation Improvement Program (TIP), and development and maintenance of the fiscally-constrained Metropolitan Transportation Plan (MTP).
+The UPWP also describes activities associated with the Wake Transit Program for which the MPO is responsible.

 Funding for transportation planning is a product of Federal, State and local funding sources, with the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) providing 80 percent of the funding for local planning.
 The remaining 20 percent is provided by local jurisdictions (members of the MPO) or by the State.
+This budget is supplemented by funding from the Wake Transit Program to carry out Wake Transit planning and administrative tasks.

-Each year the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) identify planning factors for consideration in the metropolitan planning process.
+The Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) identify planning factors for consideration in the metropolitan planning process.
 The MPO participates in cooperative planning efforts with Go Triangle, Go Raleigh, GoCary and other area transit providers.